fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

 Creating a local repository
 ---------------------------

-Now that you have our own branch of the repo on Github, you can store it locally on our computer.
+Now that you have your own branch of the main repository on Github, you can store it locally on your computer.
 In your shell, navigate to the directory where you want to store your branch/repo.
 Then execute:

 .. code-block:: shell